 Dr. Deana Weibel

-Weibel, Deana L. (Forthcoming, 2013) “Blind in a Land of Visionaries: When a Non-Pilgrim Studies Pilgrimage” in Missionary Impositions: Conversion, Resistance, and Other Challenges to Objectivity in Religious Ethnographyi, edited by Hillary Crane and Deana Weibel.
+Weibel, Deana L. 2012 “Blind in a Land of Visionaries: When a Non-Pilgrim Studies Pilgrimage” in Missionary Impositions: Conversion, Resistance, and Other Challenges to Objectivity in Religious Ethnography, edited by Hillary Crane and Deana Weibel.
 Lexington Books,

 |Back to Faculty Page|